 - How to integrate links to Amazon services

-A quick recap: the Amazon Associates Programme works like this.
-You include Amazon products on your website or blog by including affiliate links in your posts or pages.
 When visitors to your pages click on these links, you can earn up to 12% of all the purchases made during the user’s shopping session.
-Advertising fees depend on the product categories purchased.
+Commission incomes depend on the product categories purchased.
 You can find the distribution by product category here.

 Promoting Amazon services is just as easy as promoting products – you just integrate an Associate link or banner into your website.
 You can use our SiteStripe Tool for this, or use an already existing banner from Associates Central.